gdonnari/roz-form/README.md

 </Roz.FormProvider>
 ```

+**In order to work properly, Roz requires you to set a `name` attribute for each managed input.**

+Now you have a fully functional form.
 From now on, the form state is managed by Roz.
-**In order to work properly, Roz requires you to set a `name` attribute for each managed input.**

 Roz components are basically wrappers for standard ones, plus a few extensions for validation and state management.
 This means you can use any attribute that the base component supports.

- Step 3.
+###  Step 3.
  Optionally, provide initial values:

 ```